MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 # Pricing Scenario

 Voice Channel for Dynamics 365 Customer Service is an add-in application for Customer Service Enterprise licenses and brings 1st party telephony to Customer Service and is licensed per user.
+You must obtain an active subscription of **Dynamics 365 Customer Service Voice Channel Add-in** or **Dynamics 365 Customer Service Digital Messaging and Voice Add-in**.
+For more information about licenses and pricing, see the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).

-The voice channel in Omnichannel for Customer Service is built over Azure Communication Services.
+The voice channel is built over Azure Communication Services.
 Prices for Azure Communication Services are based on a pay-as-you-go model.
 The prices in the following examples are for illustrative purposes and may not reflect the latest Azure pricing.

 ## Pricing